So for those who don’t know, what is a Ecotone?

 For some background, I was born in the spring of 1954 in Pocatello, ID.
 I still live here but also spend a great deal of time engaged in self-propelled outdoors activities: running wild rivers, hiking, backpacking, backcountry skiing and spending time at our cabin near Tetonia, Idaho.
 I’m a retired accountant, and help my wife a bit who manufactures and sells fly-fishing lanyards and accessories on her web site at:

 I’m a self taught photographer, learning mainly through trial and error, with a healthy dose of the latter.
-I have been taking photographs since the early ‘70’s when my mom & dad helped me get an Olympus OM-2N and a couple of lens.
+I have been taking photographs since the early ‘70’s when my mom and dad helped me get an Olympus OM-2N and a couple of lens.
 I have been using Canon equipment for the last 15 years, but in the autumn of 2008 I switched over to the "dark side" and started using Nikon, which is just a better fit for me, though I have no allegiance to either.
-I also have a Oly E-M5 for my light weight rig.
+I'm slowly migrating to mirrorless cameras, and have a Sony a7III.

 My best nature photography has been done solo.
 If forces me to calm down and be patient.
 It is only then that I notice the beautiful shapes, speed and direction of the clouds moving overhead, the insects moving along the ground by my feet, the echoing call of a Swainson's Thrush in summer.
 It reminds me of the connections to our primal past and how interconnected, equal and important all life forms on this blue planet are.

 Hopefully I have been able to capture some image that will tug at your heart, make you reflect on how special every critter is out there (including predators), cause you to look away from your computer screen for a second and contemplate just how beautiful, fragile and ephemeral our natural world is and continue the fight to preserve it.

 "The world is big and I want to have a good look at it before it gets dark." - John Muir